Subrata1998Kumar/legal-intelligence-platform/README.md

 The platform handles highly sensitive legal materials, such as Government Orders, draft bills, policy notes, and court judgments, without transmitting data outside the host machine.

 ### Core Functional Workflow
-1. **Secure Document Ingestion**: Users ingest files (.pdf, .docx, .doc, .txt, .md, .sql) into the system.
+1. **Secure Document Ingestion**: Users ingest files (.pdf, .docx, .doc, .txt) into the system.
 Native, layout-aware parsing extracts paragraphs and formatted tables, converting tabular data into high-fidelity Markdown representations.
 Scanned pages automatically trigger local Tesseract OCR.
 2. **Dynamic Role-Based Access Control (RBAC)**: Documents are assigned a security clearance.
 Users can query or retrieve document chunks *only if* their active role clearance is equal to or greater than the document's clearance.
 3. **Semantic RAG QA Workspace**: Users engage in context-grounded conversations with a local LLM that retrieves source-cited text passages directly from an on-premises PostgreSQL vector database.
 4. **Interactive Opinion Workspace**: